jajimajp/missinglisp/README.md

 # MissingLisp
 ## Overview

 MissingLisp is a minimalist Lisp interpreter embedded in Ruby.
-It allows you to write and evaluate Lisp expressions with Ruby's varible names.
+It allows you to write and evaluate Lisp expressions with Ruby's variable names.

 ## Installation